discourse/discourse-oauth2-basic/README.md

 The part with `:token` tells Discourse that it needs to replace that value with the authorization token it received when the authentication completed.
+Discourse will also add the `Authorization: Bearer` HTTP header with the token in case your API uses that instead.

 There is one last step to complete.
 We need to tell Discourse what attributes are available in the JSON it received.
 Here's a sample